-The cannabis plant contains more than 100 cannabinoids, but there are two that are much more popular than the rest: Cannabidiol (CBD) and, of course, delta-9-tetrahydrocannabinol (THC).
+The cannabis plant contains over 100 cannabinoids, but two are much more popular than the rest: cannabidiol (CBD) and, of course, delta-9-tetrahydrocannabinol (THC).

-However, these two compounds aren’t the only powerful cannabinoids native to cannabis.
-Delta-8-THC is a cannabis compound that is similar to THC but with several key differences.
+However, these two compounds aren’t the only potent cannabinoids native to cannabis.
+Delta-8-THC is a cannabis compound that’s similar to THC, but with several key differences.
 In this guide, we discuss what delta 8 is and how it can be used for its therapeutic value.

 Editor’s Choice – PureKana Delta-8 Gummies